First Battle of Middlewich: Battle

 The Parliamentary force, on finding the lane so well defended, took to the fields on either side of the lane.
 The Royalist horse could not charge because of the hedges and the musketeers deserted as soon as the first shots were fired at them.
 The horse was therefore outflanked and cut off by the enemy musketeers on both sides of the lane.
 On the west side of the town the troop of horse, under Mayor Thomas Holme, were managing to hold off the Parliamentarians despite the fact that Bridgeman's troop had been withdrawn to defend the southern entrance.
 However, when Sergeant Major Gilmore ordered his foot to retreat the horse were outflanked by enemy musketeers on either side of the lane behind the hedges where the horse could not charge.
 They were therefore forced back into the town.
 The street was defended by musketeers behind a breastwork but they ran away after blindly firing once.
 Similarly the foot soldiers guarding Waring Bridge were ordered to retreat and the Parliamentarians were able to enter the town from there.
 Meanwhile, the horse on the Nantwich approach were pulled back to allow the use of the cannon that Ellice had drawn up.

-The Parliamentarians were advancing towards St Michael and All Angels church from three directions so Aston ordered a party of Captain Spotswood's dragoons to secure and defend the churchyard.
+The Parliamentarians were advancing towards the St Michael and All Angels church from three directions so Aston ordered a party of Captain Spotswood's dragoons to secure and defend the churchyard.
 He also placed a guard at the breastworks on the west side of town and put a cannon in the churchyard to cover the street.
 A company of musketeers and two trained bands were brought up to hold off the advancing Nantwich force.
 These musketeers lay down in the ditches as soon as they came to Ellice's cannon and it was all Aston could do to get them up to the hedges with the other musketeers by riding among them "and with my sword I beat them up."
 This served no purpose because the soldiers would not lift their heads to see where to fire but instead shot their muskets into the air.